oam-dev/spec/introduction.md

 In DevOps workflow, clear definition of which piece is application component and which piece is its operational configuration is the key to avoid communications mishaps, bugs, or even service outages due to the mixed mindsets.
 For example, when rollouting my application component's version, I would choose to disable the autoscaling trait at the meantime.

-While in NoOps workflow, OAM is a more natural fit since the platform itself will play the role of application operators and configure traits to components automatically based on the characteristic of the application (e.g. if the component is exposed? if it's replicable?).
+While in NoOps workflow, OAM is a natural fit since the platform itself will act the role of application operators and configure traits to components automatically based on the characteristic of the application (e.g. if the component is a exposed service? if it's replicable?).